shopsys/monorepo-tools/docs/introduction/abstract-filesystem.md

 ### The Inevitable Exceptions
 In some cases, you need to download/upload files to your local filesystem, do some job with them and then upload the result via the abstract filesystem.
-One of those cases is `ImageDemoCommand` that downloads zip file with demo images to the local filesystem, extracts them in local filesystem and in the end, moves them to the `main_filesystem` storage.
-The reason is that `ZipArchive` support only local filesystem.